phillmv/okayfail.com-old/_posts/2012-08-03-modern-js-server-side-rendering.md

 It's preposterous for two reasons.

 First and for all, the resource locator I just pointed to *contains all the state necessary to construct the page*.
-The server, that ultimate guardian of persistance, already knows what information I'm trying to obtain.
+The server, that ultimate guardian of persistence, already knows what information I'm trying to obtain.
 Resources are amongst the most important UI conventions we've established over the past couple of decades.
 The ability to share links to any application or content is incredibly powerful, and it's not an achievement that we're not going to abandon.

 More importantly, adding a second round trip to your application load can really harm your user's experience.